Divorce Mediation vs Lawyer: Which is Right for You?

 The decision to get a divorce is a very difficult one no matter where you live or what the circumstances.

-But while some may think the decision itself is the hardest part of the divorce process, the choice of using divorce mediation vs divorce lawyer can be an even more challenging one if you don't know the differences between the two.
+But while some may think the decision itself is the hardest part of the divorce process, the choice of using divorce mediation vs a lawyer can be an even more challenging one if you don't know the differences between the two.

 With a little education, you can make the decision that's right for you in your situation.